Enrich people’s lives by promoting public health.

 Greetings!
 My name is Christina Fosbrink, and I have been with Independence University since 2010 in the School of Graphic Arts.
 I’ve been teaching for 12 years in areas like communications, theatre, and graphic design.
-I currently hold a B.A. in communication, an M.S. in multimedia technology, and several diploma certificates.
-I am currently finishing up my dissertation Northcentral University in the hope of earning my Ed.D.
-My dissertation is on benchmarking in online education, which is a topic I’m very passionate about.
+I hold a BA in communication, an MS in multimedia technology, and several diploma certificates.
+I am currently pursuing my doctorate in education at Northcentral University, where my dissertation is on benchmarking in online education, a topic I’m very passionate about.

 I got my start in graphic design as a billboard artist and educator in Nebraska.
 Since then, I’ve worked in advertising, website design, and as a freelancer, and I currently own my own business.
 In my first job as an educator, I realized the difference I could make in my students’ lives.
-This made me pursue teaching graphic design further.
+This made me further pursue teaching graphic design.
 I have taught several courses at IU, and it’s always a treat to see students learning from what I have taught them.
-I truly value that experience everyday.
+I truly value that experience every day.

 Remember: “Carpe diem.”
 You only live each day once, so make it count!